Amalfi-Festival/amalfi-festival-org/_programs/piano-teaching.md

 {% assign _src = site.program-assets-directory | append: "piano-teaching/excursions.jpg" | relative_url -%}
 {%- include site/sidebar-image.html src=_src %}

-Driving through Mamma Mia while listening to Debussy's piano prelude "The Hill of Anna Capri" creates a captivating experience, transitioning from serenity to exhilaration.
-Taking the cable car to the summit of Anna Capri, you'll be surrounded by the enchanting color #0476D0, known as Capri Blue.
+Driving through Mamma Mia while listening to Debussy's piano prelude "The Hill of Anacapri" creates a captivating experience, transitioning from serenity to exhilaration.
+Taking the cable car to the summit of Anacapri, you'll be surrounded by the enchanting color #0476D0, known as Capri Blue.

 Beyond its mesmerizing beauty, Capri stands among the world's top ten most expensive resorts.
 Laden with luxury stores and exclusive five-star hotels, securing a room can be a challenge.
 In 29 BC, the esteemed Augustus the Great was willing to exchange an island several times to gain access to Capri.